rossaman4/vivax_clinical_illness/3. Age-incidence curves/readme.md

  - Recompile

-The R script fig5.r will take the output files and plot the predicted age-incidence curves
+The R script fig5.r takes the output files and plots the predicted age-incidence curves